1980s in music: Rock

-In January 1985, the Rock in Rio festival took place in Rio de Janeiro, which brought together over one million people to the Cidade do Rock during the 10 days of the event, and is to this day the country's biggest and most influential festival.
+In January 1985, the Rock in Rio festival took place in Rio de Janeiro, which brought together over one million people to the Cidade do Rock during the 10 days of the event and is to this day the country's biggest and most influential festival.
 It represents a milestone in freedom of expression, as in that same year the country saw the end of the dictatorship, and it is also responsible for establishing Brazil as a venue for international artists - as, so far, foreign attractions had been rarities.

 In Mexico, the Rock music scene at the time first saw a heavy lack of opportunity as musical acts could not make a solid living from playing alone.
 Other key factors were that of economic and political instability.
 Many consider this decade as the lost decade.
-The government would not allow racy themed content on television and the airwaves, music festivals were not allowed.
-The music that dominated Mexico and much of Latin America during this era were mostly teen flavored acts like Menudo, Timbiriche, Flans and others.
+The government would not allow racy-themed content on television and airwaves, music festivals were not allowed.
+The music that dominated Mexico and much of Latin America during this era was mostly teen-flavored acts like Menudo, Timbiriche, Flans and others.

-Rock acts could not land any recording deal because record label executives were much more interested in selling listeners a colourful, hip and trendy image to the general public ranging from youngsters to middle-aged adults.
+Rock acts could not land any recording deals because record label executives were much more interested in selling listeners a colourful, hip, and trendy image to the general public ranging from youngsters to middle-aged adults.

-With the strong impact of Argentine and Spanish rock bands by the mid-1980s, the local scene would begin to develop acts that would generate an identity of its own.
-Among these were bands like El Tri, Maldita Vecindad, Los Amantes de Lola and Caifanes.
+With the strong impact of Argentine and Spanish rock bands by the mid-1980s, the local Mexican scene would begin to develop acts that would generate an identity of its own.
+Among these were bands like Size, El Tri, Maldita Vecindad, Los Amantes de Lola, Kerigma, Neón, Rostros Ocultos, Kenny y los Eléctricos, Maná and Caifanes.
+This last one is considered by many to be Mexico's most iconic band of all time.